DanGiles/DanGiles.github.io/_pages/home.md

 * Science and Engineering Summer Research Scholarship (UL40) (University of Limerick, 2016)
 * Summer Research Scholarship at the Paul Scherrer Institute (PSI, 2017)
 * Government of Ireland Postgraduate Research Scholarship (2017)
 * Bertram Broberg Memorial Medal (2021) - Awarded to the best PhD thesis in Mechanics across the Schools of Engineering, Mathematics & Statistics and Physics.
+* ABSW Media Fellowship (2024)

 Publications
 ======